jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ## [1] "University =  Stanford | Department =  airbenders"
 ```

 - This is not bad, but ... `n` arguments -> `n-nested for loops`.
-As a scale of your problem grows, your code gets really complicated.
+As a scale of your problem grows, your code gets complicated.

 > To become significantly more reliable, code must become more transparent.
 In particular, nested conditions and loops must be viewed with great suspicion.
 Complicated control flows confuse programmers.
 Messy code often hides bugs. — [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup)